Tutorial: AI-Driven Accelerator Programming with LLMLift and Autocomp

 • Gain hands-on experience using LLMs for verified code translation and optimization

-• Explore open research directions at the intersection of AI, compilers, and hardware design
+• Explore open research directions at the intersection of AI, code generation, and hardware design

 Key Themes